 Sometimes you see a colourful bird whiz past you, and you long to see it again.
 At other times, you wonder when the neighbourhood crow is going to stop cawing and leave you at peace.
 Birds are everywhere.
 They occupy almost all habitats and are a delight to watch!
 They sing, hunt, eat, fight, fly, swim, and display other behaviours that leave you perplexed.
 Birds always riddle you with their actions!
-You notice a pair of small birds screech its heart out and take on a bird that is double its size.
+You notice a pair of small birds screech their hearts out and take on a bird that is double their size.
 Why would they do that?
 Suddenly you notice the small birds were trying to protect their nearly invisible (camouflaged) eggs from the big bird.
 As you keep observing them, you will see a story unfold.
+Documenting their behaviour translates to honing several important skills such as: writing an accurate scientific description, maintaining logs, organising information, etc.